Mike-B-123/startup/notes.md

   - rm: (rm myfile) The rm command removes the entries for a specified file, group of files, or certain select files from a list within a directory.
 User confirmation, read permission, and write permission are not required before a file is removed when you use the rm command.
 However, you must have write permission for the directory containing the file.
   - man: (man [ [ [ -c ] [ -t ] [ section ] ] | [ -k | -f ] ] [ -F ] [ -m ] [ -Mpath ] [ -r ] [ -a ] title)
         -   The man command provides reference information on topics, such as commands, subroutines, and files.
 The man command provides one-line descriptions of commands specified by name.
 The man command also provides information on all commands whose descriptions contain a set of user-specified keywords
-  - ssh: (ssh [username]@[hostname_or_IP]) The SSH command sets up a secure encrypted connection between a user's device and a remote machine, often a server.
+  - **ssh:** (ssh [username]@[hostname_or_IP]) The SSH command sets up a secure encrypted connection between a user's device and a remote machine, often a server.
-  - ps: The ps command enables you to check the status of active processes on a system, as well as display technical information about the processes.
+  - **ps:** The ps command enables you to check the status of active processes on a system, as well as display technical information about the processes.
 This data is useful for administrative tasks such as determining how to set process priorities.
-  - wget: is a free GNU command-line utility tool used to download files.
+  - **wget:** is a free GNU command-line utility tool used to download files.
 It retrieves files using HTTP, HTTPS, and FTP protocols and is useful for downloads in unstable networks
-  - sudo: The utility provides an efficient way to temporarily grant users or user groups privileged access to system resources so that they can run commands that they cannot run under their regular accounts
+  - **sudo:** The utility provides an efficient way to temporarily grant users or user groups privileged access to system resources so that they can run commands that they cannot run under their regular accounts
-  - do: The DO command in PL/I allows you to group one or more commands together and execute them repeatedly.
-The DO and END keywords delimit a group of commands, which is called a DO group
+  - **do:** The DO command in PL/I allows you to group one or more commands together and execute them repeatedly.
+The DO and END keywords delimit a group of commands, which is called a DO group.
+Almost used as a loop over elements
-**Which of the following console command creates a remote shell session?**
+### Which of the following console command creates a remote shell session?
--To create a remote shell session in your terminal, use the "ssh" command followed by the username, "@" symbol, and the server address
+-To create a remote shell session in your terminal, use the "ssh" command followed by the username, "@" symbol, and the server address (ssh username@remote_host)
+- **You can also use:**
+- Telnet: Use telnet remote_host (less secure).
+- RDP: Use mstsc for a remote desktop connection on Windows.
+- PowerShell Remoting: Use Enter-PSSession for remote sessions on Windows via PowerShell
-**Which of the following is true when the -la parameter is specified for the ls console command?**
+### Which of the following is true when the -la parameter is specified for the ls console command?
 - Using ls -la gives a detailed, comprehensive list of all files, including hidden ones, with additional information like permissions, owner, size, and modification date.
 ### Which of the following is true for the domain name banana.fruit.bozo.click, which is the top level domain, which is a subdomain, which is a root domain?
-- **Top-Level Domain (TLD)**: The last part of a domain name, like ".com", ".net", or ".org".
+- **Top-Level Domain (TLD)**: The last part of a domain name, like ".com", ".net", or ".org". [.click]
-- **Subdomain**: A section within a domain, usually used to organize different parts of a website, like "blog.example.com" where "blog" is the subdomain.
+- **Subdomain**: A section within a domain, usually used to organize different parts of a website, like "blog.example.com" where "blog" is the subdomain. [bannana.fruit.bozo.click]
-- **Root Domain**: The main domain name combined with the top-level domain, like "example.com"
+- **Root Domain**: The main domain name combined with the top-level domain, like "example.com" [bozo.click]
 ### Is a web certificate is necessary to use HTTPS.
 - Yes, a web certificate (also known as an SSL certificate) is absolutely necessary to use HTTPS; without it, you cannot enable the secure "HTTPS" protocol on your website, as the certificate is what allows for encryption of data transmitted between the website and the user, making it essential for secure communication online.
 ### Can a DNS A record can point to an IP address or another A record.
 - A DNS A record can only point to an IP address; it cannot point to another A record.
 The purpose of an A record is to map a domain name directly to an IP address, so its value is always an IP address
-### Port 443, 80, 22 is reserved for which protocol?**
+### Port 443, 80, 22 is reserved for which protocol?
 -HTTP (80), HTTPS (443), FTP (21), SSH (22), and SMTP (25)
 ### What will the following code using Promises output when executed?
 - A promise in JavaScript is an object that represents the eventual completion or failure of an asynchronous operation.
 It is used for handling asynchronous operations, such as making API calls or reading files, in a more organized and readable way.